-Students will be permitted to participate in one off-campus externship for a period up to one year (subject to the approval process described in this section).
-Students interested in participating in more than one off-campus externship must obtain the prior written approval of their academic advisor and the DCT (the DCT MAY opt to consult with the full faculty), and they must provide a written rationale and justification as to why the additional externship(s) would further contribute to their academic development and/or professional career plans.
-It is important that externships do not interfere with students' progress with their dissertation research.
+Students interested in participating in more than one external placement (e.g., separate external placements in years 4 and 5) must obtain the prior written approval of their academic advisor and the DCT, and they must provide a written rationale and justification as to why the additional training would further contribute to their academic development and/or professional career plans.
+It is important that external placements do not interfere with students' progress with their dissertation research.